Seeing is Believing

 The religious leaders of the day grew envious of Jesus and handed him over to the Romans to be crucified for blasphemy.

 Whilst Jesus was on the cross, the passers by looked up and mocked Jesus.
 “He saved others,” they scoffed, “but he can’t save himself!
 Let this Messiah, this King of Israel, come down from the cross so we can see it and believe him!”

 Jesus responded by praying for them because these religious leaders didn’t understand what was happening.
 He was dying for the sins of the world.
 He died that we might be forgiven.

 ‘For God so loved the world that He gave His one and only Son, that whoever believes in Him shall not perish but have eternal life.’

 God has given you a gift, His perfect Son, Jesus.
 What will you do with Jesus?
 Will you accept or reject His offer of forgiveness?

 ‘Anyone who calls on the Lord will be saved.’

 Some would call my Jesus a crutch, and yet we all choose to lean on something.
 The question is this: is your crutch strong enough to hold you when your time is up?
-I choose Jesus who loved me and gave Himself for me.
+I choose the living Jesus who loved me and gave himself for me.
 What about you?

 Jesus said Himself, ‘Blessed are those who believe without seeing me.’
-SEEING IS NOT BELIEVING, rather BELIEVING IS SEEING.
-We are faced with a choice, to believe or not.
+Seeing is not believing.
+Believing is seeing.
+We are faced with a choice: to believe, or not.
 Eternity is too long to be wrong about Jesus.